 Tributes and Memorials

-The program from a Welcome Home Day celebration in 1919 is available as a digital file and in the Local History Room.
+The program from a Welcome Home Day celebration in 1919, which includes the names of over one thousand Watertown servicemen and women, is available as a digital file and in the Local History Room.
 Other print materials of interest are the Commemorative Album of Greek-American veterans published by the Taxiarchae Greek Orthodox Church in 2004 and the program from the 1889 dedication of the Soldiers’ Monument in Watertown’s Saltonstall Park.

 In 2017, three photographs of veterans from the library’s collection were professionally restored, preserved, and framed.
 One depicts a group of Civil War Veterans in Beacon Square (near the corner of Main and Mt.
 Auburn streets) c.
 1912–1938.
 The others are from the town’s Memorial Day exercises in 1919, with one capturing the May 30 ceremony near the Soldiers’ Monument and the other portraying veterans from Isaac B. Patten Post 81, Grand Army of the Republic.
 All three photographs are on display in the hallway outside the Watertown Savings Bank Room, on the first floor of the library.